calebroge/destination_weighted_graph/README.md

     path = ([(g.getVertex(v).name) for v in shortest])
 ```

-Here is a sample run of the program which is a imitation of apple maps or google maps using the weighted graph data structure.
+Here is a sample run of the program which is similar in functionality to apple maps or google maps using the weighted graph data structure.
 ```Jupyter Notebook
 Cities: Seattle, San Francisco, Los Angeles, Denver, Kansas City, Chicago, Boston, New York, Atlanta, Miami, Dallas, Houston Enter the start city:  San Francisco